What is in this leaflet

 What it looks like

 Salpraz Heartburn Relief is available as 20 mg tablets.
 The tablets have an acid-resistant coating called an enteric coating.

 The tablets are yellow oval shape, plain on both sides.
-The tablets are available in blister packs of 7 and 14 tablets.
+The tablets are available in blister packs of 14 tablets.

 The active ingredient in Salpraz Heartburn Relief tablets is pantoprazole.

 Salpraz Heartburn Relief 20 mg tablets contain the equivalent of 20 mg pantoprazole.

 Salpraz Heartburn Relief tablets also contain the following inactive ingredients: Mannitol, Sodium carbonate, Sodium starch glycollate, Crospovidone, Colloidal anhydrous silica, Calcium stearate, Hypromellose, Macrogol 6000, Purified water, Sodium hydroxide, Eudragit L30 D-55 and OpadryAMB Aqueous Moisture Barrier Coating System 80W52172 Yellow.